 One night Fedlimid, harper to King Conchubar MacNeasa had a feast.
 At the end of the evening his unborn child screamed from inside his wife’s belly.
 The poet Cathbad was called upon to make a prophesy.
 The prophesy foretold: Because of her great beauty the child Deirdre will bring sorrow and bloodshed to Ulster.
 So Deirdre was banished to grow up in isolation with no one for company but her kindly nurse Lavarcham.
 The story of Deirdre and the Sons of Usnach also explains why Fergus Mac Róich; once King of Ulster rode into battle with Queen Meadhbh of Connacht against Ulster in the epic tale,The Táin Bó Cúailnge.

 My mother stated the obvious and she was right.
-No one can know as chance is forever on the road and the truest word that can be spoken is, no one knows what a little baby will become nor what story will be occupied when she is up on her feet finding herself between the trees, the wolf and the bear.
+No one can know as chance is forever on the road and the truest word that can be spoken is, no one knows what a little baby will become nor what story will be occupied when she is up on her feet finding herself in between the trees.